sletap/karat-challenge/README.md

 1. run `stripe listen --forward-to localhost:3000/api/getStripeWebhooks`

 2. update `.env.local` with stripe keys and a stripe card id.
 The secret key can be retrieved [here](https://dashboard.stripe.com/test/apikeys).
-The webhook key can be found using the above `stripe listen` command, and the CARD_ID takes any card_id (I've included one for testing purposes)
+The webhook key can be found using the above `stripe listen` command, and CARD_ID takes any card_id (I've included two for testing purposes!)

 3. run the development server!